 You cannot override card spending controls created by Solaris with your own card spending controls.

-Example (card controls list):
+Example (card controls list)

 "dimension": [